diabai/REST-on-kubernetes/README.md

 # REST-on-kubernetes
 Basic application that performs CRUD operations.
-The goal of this project is to create a Docker image from this basic application.
-The docker image, hosted on DockerHub will then be deployed in a local Kubernetes cluster.
+The goals of this project are the following:
+- To build the project's docker image.
+To be hosted on DockerHub.
+- Deploy the docker image on a Kubernetes cluster created with KOPS (Hosted on AWS).
+      - Implies:
+        - Creation of a Kubernetes cluster with 1 master and 2 nodes.
+        - Creation of a Deployment object with 3 replicas.
+        - Creation of a Service object to route traffic to my Docker container.

 HTTP method | Endpoint